MicrosoftDocs/quantum-docs-pr/articles/user-guide/machines/qc-trace-simulator/invalidated-qubits-use-checker.md

 When you apply the `H` operation to `q[0]`, it points to an already released qubit, which can cause undefined behavior.
 When the Invalidated Qubits Use Checker is enabled, it throws the exception `InvalidatedQubitsUseCheckerException` if the program applies an operation to an already released qubit.
 For more information, see <xref:Microsoft.Quantum.Simulation.Simulators.QCTraceSimulators.InvalidatedQubitsUseCheckerException>.

-## Invoking the Invalidated Qubits Use Checker
+## Invoking the invalidated qubits use checker

-To run the Quantum Trace Simulator with the invalidated qubits use checker you must create a <xref:Microsoft.Quantum.Simulation.Simulators.QCTraceSimulators.QCTraceSimulatorConfiguration> instance, set the `UseInvalidatedQubitsUseChecker` property to **true**, and then create a new <xref:Microsoft.Quantum.Simulation.Simulators.QCTraceSimulators.QCTraceSimulator> instance with `QCTraceSimulatorConfiguration` as the parameter.
+To run the quantum trace simulator with the invalidated qubits use checker you must create a <xref:Microsoft.Quantum.Simulation.Simulators.QCTraceSimulators.QCTraceSimulatorConfiguration> instance, set the `UseInvalidatedQubitsUseChecker` property to **true**, and then create a new <xref:Microsoft.Quantum.Simulation.Simulators.QCTraceSimulators.QCTraceSimulator> instance with `QCTraceSimulatorConfiguration` as the parameter.

 ```csharp
 var config = new QCTraceSimulatorConfiguration();